jummon-koshai/jummon-koshai/README.md

 # Hi there, I'm Mohammad Khairul Haque 👋

-I'm a Machine Learning & AI developer, full-stack enthusiast, and vibe coder — building AI-powered apps, scalable systems, and backend magic.
-You can check out my projects and experiments on my portfolio: [jmmn.tech](https://jmmn.tech).
+I'm a Machine Learning & AI Software Developer, building AI-powered applications and scalable full-stack systems.
+I specialize in modern ML frameworks, cloud technologies, and efficient, real-world solutions.

+Check out my portfolio: [jmmn.tech](https://jmmn.tech)

 ---

 ## Currently

-- Building **AI tools and automation platforms** with Go and Python.
+- Developing **AI tools and automation platforms** with Python and Go.
 - Working on **Kubernetes & Helm deployments** to streamline CI/CD workflows.
-- Experimenting with **LangChain, transformers, and computer vision projects**.
+- Exploring **LangChain, transformers, and computer vision projects**.
-- Open to freelancing opportunities and collaborative projects!
+- Open to freelancing opportunities and collaborative projects.

 ---

 ## Fun Fact

-Yes, I started coding with **Python**, but somehow ended up loving Go and Rust more. 😎
+Yes, I started coding with **Python**, but now I enjoy building systems with Go and Rust too. 😎

 ---

 ## Featured Projects

+Here are some of my projects.
+Links will be updated as I finalize them:

-- **[BDSoil](https://jmmn.tech/bdsoil)** — AI-powered soil analysis platform for smarter agriculture.
+- **BDSoil** — AI-powered soil analysis platform for smarter agriculture.
-- **[Prishthoposhokota Sohaihok](https://jmmn.tech)** — Personal finance co-pilot with predictive insights.
+- **Prishthoposhokota Sohaihok** — Personal finance co-pilot with predictive insights.
-- **[KODESK](https://jmmn.tech/kodesk)** — Interactive coding education platform with secure Docker-based execution.
+- **KODESK** — Interactive coding education platform with secure Docker-based execution.
-- **[JMMN X SHAW](https://jmmn.tech/jmmn-x-shaw)** — Full-stack personal web project.
+- **JMMN X SHAW** — Full-stack personal web project.
+- **[Project 5]** — *Link to be updated*
+- **[Project 6]** — *Link to be updated*
+- **[Project 7]** — *Link to be updated*

+*(Add more projects here as you finalize them.)*

 ---